Housetraining 101 for your dog

 Do not, no matter what, ever, ever scold Sammy in the act.
 Ever.
 You can pick him up (and should) if you see him doing his business, be matter of fact and go directly outside with him.
 Even if he is done with the act.
 Go outside place him on the ground and allow him to sniff and or finish, praise and treat.
 Let "ignore the bad behavior reward the good behavior" become your mantra followed by "direct and redirect".
 Think training for what you want the dog to do rather than punishing for what you do not want them to do.
 In this scenario you want the dog to indicate to you the desire to go outside for relief and to perform that behavior there and not in the house.
 (Continue Reading Below)

 Since Sammy is under the impression that he will get in trouble for eliminating while in proximity to you or in locations you have caught him at it, in the past, you want to turn this around.
 You can do this by, again removing all punishment, next by keeping Sammy in his halter and leash at all times and attached to you.
 This way you will know when he needs to go because you will be aware of his every movement.
 No reaction only a positive one if he indicates needing to go out.
 Praise with a cue for this, "good out Sammy," etc. You can tie his leash to your belt or loop it around your wrist.
 When I was housebreaking my dog I used to sleep with the leash attached to my wrist.
 It works (this and more on housebreaking and other help are in Ian Dunbar's How to Teach a New Dog Old Tricks.
-If there is one dog owners' guide you need, this is the one).
+If there is one dog owners' guide you need, this is the one, just no outdated leash pops please).

 Continue to walk Sammy frequently and on as close to a schedule as possible.
 Schedules are beneficial for our pets and provide a sense of control where we are the ones deciding when and where they get bathroom breaks.
 If you walk Sammy and nothing happens do not put him down when you get home.
 Keep him either attached to you on the leash or on your lap.
 Pay attention to the signals that he has to go (squirming, fidgeting, etc.) and proceed directly outside.
 Use this weekend and your proximity to being able to get outside quickly as remedial housebreaking 101.